If so, then it is in your best interest to keep reading this announcement.

-To add further insult, their ‘fix’ will still not fix the fact that your diesel vehicle will be worth $1,000.00 to $6,855.00 less than it should have been worth.
+To add further insult, their ‘fix’ will still not change the fact that your diesel vehicle will be worth $1,000.00 to $6,855.00 less than it should have been worth.
 If you own one of these affected Volkswagen vehicles, you may be entitled to financial compensation.
 Contact the San Antonio personal injury lawyers at the Villarreal & Begum Law Group to start your claim today.

 The affected vehicles include nearly 482,000 diesel passenger cars sold in the United States, as well as millions of others worldwide, sold between 2008 and 2015.
 The cars in question have Type EA 189 diesel engines installed in 2009-2015 VW Jettas, Audi A3s, Beetles, and Golfs as well as 2014-2015 Passats.
 They all have 2-Liter, four-cylinder diesel engine.

 Volkswagen increased sales by creating a reportedly environmentally-conscious vehicle.
 The Environmental Protection Agency (EPA) investigators, however, discovered this was not true.
-VW had been installing engines coded with a special algorithm that would allow it to pass diesel emissions tests in situations where it should have not otherwise done so.
+VW had been installing engines coded with a special algorithm that would allow it to pass diesel emissions tests in situations where it should not have done so.

 If you own a Volkswagen vehicle mentioned above, you should contact our office immediately.
 You may be able to join a class-action lawsuit against Volkswagen.
 At this point, Volkswagen has not yet come up with a solution, and customers are being requested to continue driving their vehicles (that are otherwise safe to operate) until contacted by the car manufacturer for necessary repairs.